CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

     ```
     pac pcf push --publisher-prefix contoso
     ```
+    >**Note** : If the run fails with nuget package error, try running the command again.

 35. Wait for the solution to be imported and published to your environment.

       ![](images/L02/image31.png)